Navigation » List of Schools » Los Angeles City College » Sociology » Soc 001 – Introduction to Sociology » Fall 2019 » Exam 1

 Question #13

-A Officer Friel is experiencing role strain.
+A Officer Friel is faced with status inconsistency.

-B Officer Friel is experiencing role conflict.
+B Officer Friel is experiencing role strain.

 C Officer Friel is now engaged in role reversal.